I was recently asked to explain what was distinctive about Massorite Talmidaism, in comparison to Ebionism.

 10. We are opposed to religious fundamentalism, to portraying God as a tyrant, and any form of practising religion which brings the good reputation of God into disrepute

-2. Our theology is based first on pre-Exile Israelite theology, refined by the teachings and emphases of Yeshua and James (we believe that one part of Yeshua’s mission was to restore Torah, and to restore the values and ideals of the Israelite faith).
+2. Our theology is based first on pre-Exile Israelite theology, refined by the teachings and emphases of Yeshua and James (we believe that one part of Yeshua’s mission was to restore Torah, and to restore the values and ideals of the original Israelite faith).
 The period post-exile introduced a lot of foreign beliefs into Judaism, which were not part of the original Yahwist Israelite faith.
 In this respect, we favour a ‘reset’ back to Yahwism, so that we can then go forward again.
 Consequently we see things from a Yahwist perspective – we understand what things such as the Glory of YHVH is, what the Azza Zeil is, what expiation is truly about, what the Holiness of YHVH is, what the Day of YHVH is, etc., all from a pre-Exile, Israelite Yahwist standpoint, rather than a post-Exile Jewish standpoint)

-6. We celebrate the festivals as they would have been celebrated in non-rabbinic Common Judaism of the early 1st century – we look at what the Miqra (Hebrew Bible) actually says first; we do not follow rabbinic rulings unless they are the only reliable source of historical information on a given matter.
+6. We celebrate the festivals as they would have been celebrated in non-rabbinic Common Judaism of the early 1st century CE – we look at what the Miqra (Hebrew Bible) actually says first; we do not follow rabbinic rulings unless they are the only reliable source of historical information on a given matter.
 This is also one area where we differ slightly from Karaites; they celebrate Purim, but not Hanukkah, whereas we don‘t observe Purim (because it is based on a pagan festival, and is from the Babylonian Jewish tradition), but we do celebrate Hanukkah and Theophany Day (remembering the Giving of the Torah), as ‘Days of Joy‘ permitted in Num 10:10)

 7. We are generally centrist / moderate in our views on most things (it is important to us not to take extreme stances on issues).
-For difficult social issues, we encourage people to approach them from a compassionate, sensible and humane standpoint, rather than dictating to people what to think; in the daily practice of our faith we avoid creating outcasts, judging people, or causing people to suffer on account of our religion
+For difficult social issues, we encourage people to approach them from a compassionate, sensible and humane standpoint, rather than dictating to people what to think; in the daily practice of our faith, we avoid creating outcasts, judging people, or causing people to suffer on account of our religion

 10. Our approach to biblical interpretation is to interpret scripture through one’s relationship with YHVH, and always try to find the compassionate and most just interpretation of a passage, rather than ONLY relating to God through scripture (after all, there was no scripture from Abraham until Moses, and we are told to seek YHVH while YHVH may be found, Isa 55:6).
+We realise that spiritual truth is not always the same thing as historical truth.

 11. We don’t impose upon a passage any meaning that the original writer did not intend.
 We try to practise the principle of an honest and responsible interpretation of scripture